bramjoosten/knab-engineer-recruitment-test/README.md

 Runs deploy script from src/scripts/deploy.sh.

+In order to deploy the app on your own server, you need an apache/php server that exposes a public html folder and an ssh connection set up.

-To deploy the app on your own server, the following changes have to be made in your project
+The following changes have to be made in your project
-1. In `src/scripts/deploy.sh`, Change the value of `SSH_DEST` to deploy to your own server via ssh.
+1. In `src/scripts/deploy.sh`, Change the value of `SSH_DEST` to deploy to your own server.
 2. In `public/proxy/env.sample.php`, rename to `env.php` and add your own coinmarketcap api key
-3. In `package.json`, set `"homepage"` value to your server's public html folder, optionally a subdir.
+3. In `package.json`, set `"homepage"` value to your server's public html folder and/or subdir.
+4. In `src/index.js`, set the basename to `"/"` for root, or change it to your subdir.